MicrosoftDocs/win32/desktop-src/tablet/architecture-of-the-stylusinput-apis.md

 Synchronous plug-in collection

-A [StylusSyncPluginCollection](frlrfmicrosoftstylusinputstylussyncplugincollectionclasstopic) collection, which is an ordered collection of [IStylusSyncPlugin](frlrfmicrosoftstylusinputistylussyncpluginclasstopic) objects.
-A synchronous plug-in collection usually refers to the collection assigned to the [SyncPluginCollection](frlrfmicrosoftstylusinputrealtimestylusclasssyncplugincollectiontopic) property of a [RealTimeStylus](frlrfmicrosoftstylusinputrealtimestylusclasstopic) object.
+A [StylusSyncPluginCollection](https://msdn.microsoft.com/library/ms824788(v=MSDN.10).aspx) collection, which is an ordered collection of [IStylusSyncPlugin](https://msdn.microsoft.com/library/ms824751(v=MSDN.10).aspx) objects.
+A synchronous plug-in collection usually refers to the collection assigned to the [SyncPluginCollection](https://msdn.microsoft.com/library/ms824833(v=MSDN.10).aspx) property of a [RealTimeStylus](https://msdn.microsoft.com/library/ms824830(v=MSDN.10).aspx) object.
 Only synchronous plug-ins may be added to a synchronous plug-in collection.

 Asynchronous plug-in collection

-A [StylusAsyncPluginCollection](frlrfmicrosoftstylusinputstylusasyncplugincollectionclasstopic) collection, which is an ordered collection of [IStylusAsyncPlugin](frlrfmicrosoftstylusinputistylusasyncpluginclasstopic) objects.
-An asynchronous plug-in collection usually refers to the collection assigned to the [AsyncPluginCollection](frlrfmicrosoftstylusinputrealtimestylusclassasyncplugincollectiontopic) property of a [RealTimeStylus](frlrfmicrosoftstylusinputrealtimestylusclasstopic) object.
+A [StylusAsyncPluginCollection](https://msdn.microsoft.com/library/ms824808(v=MSDN.10).aspx) collection, which is an ordered collection of [IStylusAsyncPlugin](https://msdn.microsoft.com/library/ms824768(v=MSDN.10).aspx) objects.
+An asynchronous plug-in collection usually refers to the collection assigned to the [AsyncPluginCollection](https://msdn.microsoft.com/library/ms824831(v=MSDN.10).aspx) property of a [RealTimeStylus](https://msdn.microsoft.com/library/ms824830(v=MSDN.10).aspx) object.
 Only asynchronous plug-ins may be added to an asynchronous plug-in collection.

 ## Synchronous and Asynchronous Plug-ins